dstesser/dstesser.github.io/_pages/forests.md

 Logging activities and agricultural expansion are significant drivers of deforestation in tropical rainforests.
 I collaborate with conservation organizations to develop satellite imagery products, informed by my fieldwork, to monitor forest degradation activities in near-real time.

-These efforts assist indigenous communities in preserving their territorial integrity against the intrusion of [industrial logging activities](https://homedepot-deforestation.org/).
-Additionally, they aid [conservation groups](https://www.jocotococonservation.org/) in establishing forest conservation corridors in biodiversity hotspots such as the Chocó rainforest of western Ecuador.
+These efforts assist indigenous communities in preserving their territorial integrity against the intrusion of <a href="https://homedepot-deforestation.org/" target="_blank">industrial logging activities</a>.
+Additionally, they aid <a href="https://www.jocotococonservation.org/" target="_blank">conservation groups</a> in establishing forest conservation corridors in biodiversity hotspots such as the Chocó rainforest of western Ecuador.